Upcoming and Past Exhibits

 W O L F D R E A M

-With this exhibition we aim to explore and promote the majesty of these beautiful creatures whose alluring energy continues to inspire.
+This exhibition, Juried by Wolf Hollow Director, Zee Soffron, explores and promotes the majesty of these beautiful creatures whose alluring energy continues to inspire.

 December 8, 2021–February 13, 2022